katien/foxex/README.md

 Ci is managed by CircleCi and will automatically deploy changes to Heroku when new code is pushed to `master`.

-A live demo can be seen at https://foxex.herokuapp.com/.

 ### Getting Started
 - To get started in development mode, run:
 `npm run dev:server`